Category Archives: British Royals

 Prince William at the air show on the day of his death; Photo Credit- www.bobbington-village.co.uk

 Prince William of Gloucester’s funeral was held on September 2, 1972, at St. George’s Chapel, Windsor.
 Queen Elizabeth II, the Queen Mother, and Princess Margaret had been at Balmoral and flew from Scotland for the funeral.
 The Duke of Edinburgh and Princess Anne arrived from Munich, Germany where they had been attending the Olympics.
-Prince William’s gold and crimson personal standard was draped over his coffin which was carried by eight Scots Guards.
+Prince William’s gold and crimson personal standard was draped over his coffin, carried by eight Scots Guards.
 After the service, Prince William of Gloucester was buried at the Royal Burial Grounds, Frogmore in Windsor, England.
 Prince William was the elder son of his parents and would have succeeded his father as Duke of Gloucester.
 His younger brother Prince Richard succeeded their father as Duke of Gloucester.
-The Prince of Wales was close to the older Prince William of Gloucester and named his first child in honor of him.
+King Charles III, then the Prince of Wales, was close to the older Prince William of Gloucester and named his first child in honor of him.

 Prince William’s grave; Photo Credit – www.findagrave.com